 And then there is the beauty and at times tortured nature of the human condition.
 While we strive to soar with angels, and listen to the wisdom of the archaic soul, so too there is the presence of our inner complexes and demons.
 These often persuade us to contort these et

 ernal and archetypal dream images and messages to fit the contours of our personal biases, intentions and the familiar.
 In viewing the dream through the lens of our personal complex, we miss the innate and inherent archetypal story contained within it, and unfortunately continue to circumambulate around the familiar, thus missing what is truly unique, and living outside of our awareness.
 The sacred, mysterious and healing experiences do not occur through the lens of the personal.
 Instead they ask us to temporarily put aside our biases and subjective reactions to be fully open and receptive to the contents of the Self.
 It was the work of Jung, M.L. von Franz, Barbara Hannah and the early Jungians, and the work of Hillman and Marion Woodman who sought ways to welcome the Psyche into their life, and found in the dream image, an expression of the Self.
 They understood the need to get into the skin of the image itself, and to understand the unique and specific nature of the archetypal field expressed by this image.
 These early pioneers of psyche spent many years studying images, fairytales, alchemy and religion as a way to understand the language and contents of The Self because they understood that while the dream affects us personally, its source is trans-personal.

 Dr. Michael Conforti is a Jungian analyst and the Founder and Director of The Assisi Institute.
 He has been a faculty member at the C.G.
-Jung Institute - Boston, the C.G Jung Foundation of New York, and for many years served as a Senior Associate faculty member in the Doctoral and Master's Programs in Clinical Psychology at Antioch New England.More Posts by Michael Conforti
+Jung Institute - Boston, the C.G Jung Foundation of New York.More Posts by Michael Conforti